john-cuffe/MAMBA2/README.md

       - Options: =, !=, >, >=, <, <=
     - filter_value: the value you want to compare.demo for fuzzy {'variable_name': name, 'fuzzy_name': 'jaro', 'test':'>', 'filter_value':.75}
 - Notes:
-  - Currently feature is not implemented for custom scoring functions.
   - For exact matches, user still must select either 1 or 0 for the filter value.
 You can select something other than '=' as the test but isn't this complicated enough already?
   - For date variables, user must give the gap between two days in days.
   - The logs and stats for the run will show how many observations were cut by the filter.